 Spina bifida is a condition that has an impact on the spine and is generally noticeable at birth.
 It is a kind of neural tube defect (NTD) that can occur at any point along the spine if the neural tube does not close completely.
 This frequently causes damage to the spinal cord and nerves.
+Call our Fort Lauderdale birth injury lawyers today if you child was affected from this birth injury.

 The neural tube is the embryonic structure that forms into the baby’s brain, spinal cord and surrounding tissues.
 The neural tube usually develops during the early stages of pregnancy and closes by the 28th day following conception.
 In babies who suffer from spina bifida, a part of the neural tube does not develop or close correctly, thereby resulting in defects in the spinal cord and in the bones that comprise the spine.